civic-data-design-lab/16_11.S947/week6/06_PSET.md

 # Front End Environments
 ## HTML/CSS/JavaScript: Problem Set

-All the files you will want to use today are provided in the Week 6 folder of the class repo.
-The files for the website are in 'website'.

-Data is in the 'data' folder, and found on the shared data dropbox.
+Some of the data you will need is in the 'data' folder.
+For this week, you will use the CSV of scraped tweets in the Cambridge area and plot them on a Leaflet map.
+Place this Leaflet

 ### Instructions

 For this Problem Set:

-Customize your website on Github by using Leaflet and JavaScript to add a Leaflet map of Riyadh.
+Customize your website on Github by using Leaflet and JavaScript to add a Leaflet map of Cambridge showing tweets you have scraped.

-Using data from Riyadh in the shared Dropbox, this Leaflet map should contain:
+Using data from Boston, this Leaflet map should contain:

-* 2 GeoJSON layers (ie TAZ and Roads)
+* 1 GeoJSON layer (ie Boston and Cambridge Neighborhoods)
 * 1 CSV layer
-* make one of the layers interactive (ie with a popup)
+* make one of the layers interactive (ie with a popup showing tweet ID or tweet time)
-* 1 basemap tile layer (such as openstreetmap)
+* 1 basemap tile layer (such as openstreetmap or Stamen)

 On your website, get rid of the cat image, replace it with one of your own :)